-Prospective Service Users have the information they need to make an informed choice about where to live.
-Each Service User has written 'terms and conditions of residency'.
+Prospective residents have the information they need to make an informed choice about where to live.

+Each resident has written 'terms and conditions of residency'.

-No Service Usert moves into the Home without having had their needs assessed and been assured that these will be met.
+No resident moves into the Home without having had their needs assessed and been assured that these will be met.

-Service Users and their representatives know that the Home will meet their needs.
+Residents and their representatives know that the Home will meet their needs.

-The manager is able to demonstrate the Home's capacity to meet the assessed (including specialist) needs of each Service Users.
+The manager is able to demonstrate the Home's capacity to meet the assessed (including specialist) needs of each resident.

-Prospective Service Users and their relatives have an opportunity to visit and assess the quality, facilities and suitability of the Home, including a trial period.
+Prospective residents and their relatives have an opportunity to visit and assess the quality, facilities and suitability of the Home, including a trial period.

-Service Users are helped to maximise their independence and (where appropriate and required) to return home.
+Residents are helped to maximise their independence and (where appropriate and required) to return home.